promiselb/log/README.md

 ❗       { ❗: error here      ❗ }                       	   T.H.
 1️⃣
 ```
 The outputs look similiars.
 However, the diffirence is the 1st logs have the time when it occured without the function name,
-while 2nd logs are completely the opposite, the printer must be scoped to function to know in which function this x = v.
+while 2nd logs are completely the opposite, the printer must be scoped to the function to know in which function this x = v.
 And
-to get rid of the flag thingy if if not needed.
+to get rid of the flag thingy if not needed.

 ### Print slices
 ``` Go